chbooks/styleGuide_ebooks/readme.md

 ###Do Basic ePub QA Testing
 * Check the file at the very least on two or more devices (not emulators, devices)
+* preview your book in night mode.
+I

 ####Validate that the ePub Successfully Converts Using Kindlegen